 Maria Wirries was born in Haiti and has spent her life training as a singer, actress, dancer, musician, and composer.
 She attended the Musical Theatre program at Penn State University and immediately joined the Broadway company of Dear Evan Hansen upon graduating.
 Her influences extend from Broadway to jazz, classical to country, and gospel to Americana.

-MATT SANGIOVANNI is a guitarist/multi-instrumentalist from Middlesex, NJ.
-He studied at Berklee College of Music in Boston and afterwards moved to New York to become a Broadway musician.
+Matt Sangiovanni is a guitarist/multi-instrumentalist from Middlesex, NJ.
+He studied at Berklee College of Music in Boston and afterward moved to New York to become a Broadway musician.
 He has since played for several Broadway shows and tours as well as working frequently across the city with various songwriters and composers.

 About Just Keep Singing

 “You’re Alive” (Track 1)

 After being on tour for 2 years, the thought of having a home and being in one place felt like a dream.
 Sometimes you can move so fast through life and time that you forget you are alive and existing in the present.
 “Listen to the song in the wind.
 Feel it upon your skin.
 Feel how you’re alive right now.”